 If you’ve already got the FODMAP side of things sorted, then you may need to look at some other strategies, such as those outlined here.

 But if you’re having trouble working things out, then please talk to your healthcare team.
-If you don’t currently have the right people on your team, then maybe you need me on your team.
-Here’s one way that you can work with me.

 Once you’ve got both sides of the symptom management equation figured out, and you continue putting those strategies into place, your IBS will be as well managed as possible.
 But I don’t think that’s enough.
 Taming the beast is essential, but it leaves you stuck in a holding pattern where you’re afraid to try something new because you don’t want your IBS to be set off.
 This is understandable, but it stops you from truly living.

 And this is why we need to start finding ways to live better with IBS.

 What exactly do I mean by ‘living better with IBS’?

 Living better is really about adding more value to your life.
 Being healthier, having more fun, enjoying the things you do each day, and not having to worry about things that may pull you down.
 Essentially, living better with IBS is about being able to make your life better, the same way that other people who don’t have IBS are able to do.